Hosta ‘Undulata Univittata’

 pale lavender

-blooms early July to early August
+blooms early July/early August

 32 to 45-inch-high scapes